rfitak/Camel_Genomics/window_diversity.md

 python genomics_general/VCF_processing/parseVCF.py \
    --infile snps.vcf.gz \
    --outfile input.geno.gz \
-   --excludeFile xy.exclude
+   --excludeFile XY.exclude
 ```
 Notes:
-- --exclude xy.exclude :: a file listing the scaffold IDs to exclude.
-These are putative X and Y scaffolds identified previously
+- --exclude XY.exclude :: a file listing the scaffold IDs to exclude.
+These are putative X and Y scaffolds identified previously - see file here [XY.exclude](.Data/XY.exclude)
 -  If you add ".gz" to the output file, it is automatically compressed using gzip.
 - We began with 10819573 SNPs, but reduced to 10581849 SNPs after removing the X and Y scaffold loci